-In this section we use the theorems which restrict the triple intersections of links of vertices to derive an upper bound on the number of top simplices in a $d$-complex embeddable in $\Rspace^{2d}$.
+In this section we use the theorems which restrict the triple intersections of links of vertices to derive an upper bound on the number of $d$-simplices in a $d$-complex embeddable in $\Rspace^{2d}$.

-We consider first the $2$-complexes.
+In the following, we consider first the cases $d=2$ and $d=3$ as examples of the general case and to introduce the intuition behind the proof.
+Let $d=2$.
 For the purpose of bounding the number of triangles, we use the fact that triple intersections of link complexes are planar.
 It is well-known that a planar graph on $n$ vertices has at most $f(n) = 3n-6$ edges.
 Thus, for any embedded 2-complex $K$ in $\Rspace^4$, any triple intersection of links of vertices has at most $f(n) = 3n-6$ edges.
-From Formula \ref{formula:faces} and a basic combinatorial lemma proved in the next section, Lemma \ref{lemma:comb}, it follows that the total number of triangles satisfies $f_2 = O(n^{8/3})$.
+From (\ref{formula:faces}) and a basic combinatorial lemma proved in the next section, Lemma \ref{lemma:comb}, it follows that the total number of triangles satisfies $f_2 = O(n^{8/3})$.

-A similar result with slightly worse constant and for PL embeddings can be obtained using Theorem \ref{theorem:basic}.
+A similar result with a slightly worse constant and only for PL embeddings can be obtained using Theorem \ref{theorem:basic}.
 This is because the graph $K_6$ is not linklessly embeddable by the well known Conway-Gordon-Sachs theorem.
 Hence, any linklessly embeddable graph cannot contain a subdivision of $K_6$ and by the extremal results of Mader \cite{Mad68} it has at most $4n+O(1)$ edges.

-Next we consider $d$-complexes $K$ in $2d$-space, $d \geq 3$.
-From the non-embeddebility result of Gr\"{u}nbaum it follows that a triple intersection of three link-complexes cannot include a complex $F = K^1_5 * [3]$.
-This is because non-embeddability of $K^1_5*[3]*[3]$ (into $\Rspace^6$) can be ``read from the right'' to imply that: In an embeddable complex, any triple intersection of link-complexes of vertices is such that any triple intersection of link-complexes of it do not include a homeomorphic image of $K^1_5$ as a subgraph.
+Next let $d = 3$.
+From the non-embedd\-ability result of Gr\"{u}nbaum it follows that a triple intersection of link-complexes cannot include a complex $F = K^1_5 * [3]$.
+This is because non-embeddability of $K^1_5*[3]*[3]$ (into $\Rspace^6$) can be ``read from the right'' to imply that: In an embeddable complex, any triple intersection of link-complexes of vertices is such that any triple intersection of link-complexes of it does not include a homeomorphic image of $K^1_5$ as a subgraph.
 Thus, by the above discussion, any triple intersection of links is a $2$-complex of size $O(n^{8/3})$.
 By Lemma \ref{lemma:comb} the total number of $d$-simplices is $O(n n^2 n^{8/9})=O(n^{3+8/9})$.
-Therefore we can state the following.